 At the four-week post-op visit, the patient’s progress will be reviewed, and if all is progressing as expected and planned, the patient will be allowed to begin arm workouts followed by chest exercises slowly.

-Eventually, every patient regains total strength of their pec muscles and are able to perform any exercise they desire.
+Eventually, every patient regains their pec muscles’ total strength and can perform any exercise they desire.
 Dr. Williams has operated upon competitive fitness models and bodybuilders who continue to compete and highlight their pecs after breast augmentation surgery.